eXascaleInfolab/clubmark/README.md

   > Note: gecmi dependencies are uploaded to `./algorithms/gecmi_deps/`.

-- [PyExPool](//github.com/XI-lab/PyExPool) for asynchronious jobs execution and results aggregation via tasks of jobs
+- [PyExPool](//github.com/XI-lab/PyExPool) for asynchronous jobs execution and results aggregation via tasks of jobs

   > Note: it is uploaded to `./contrib/`.